 CLAIM: There isn’t any warming.
 All they’ve got is computer model predictions, folks.
 There isn’t yet any empirical evidence for their claim that greenhouse gases even cause temperatures to increase.
 There isn’t any empirical data for that.

-Stephen Po-Chedley, Postdoctoral Research Fellow, Lawrence Livermore National Laboratory:
+Stephen Po-Chedley, Research Scientist, Lawrence Livermore National Laboratory: